A Deserter Inheritance

 too deep to uproot or wholly cave in

-but left to gather moss as it leans
+but left to gather moss as they lean

 like a head-tilt, wondering—as maybe